Wisdom Tooth Extractions & Oral Surgery – Dallas, TX

 At Texas Wisdom Teeth, an advanced technique is available in order to help prevent the development of a dry socket and speed the healing process.
 Using components taken from a patient’s own blood, platelet rich fibrin (PRF) is placed in the tooth socket as a dressing, following tooth extraction.
 This autologous (from a patient’s own body) dressing has been shown to reduce healing time, decrease post-operative discomfort, and jump start the healing process by up to three days, instantly.
 When used in wisdom tooth extraction, the incidence of dry socket is drastically reduced.
 In addition, the jawbone itself begins to heal more quickly, making recovery easier on the patient.

 Used by only a handful of DFW oral surgeons, PRF is considered the cutting edge of advanced oral surgery techniques.
 Be sure to ask whether adding PRF to your wisdom teeth removal procedure is the best option for you.

 Understanding the Cost of Wisdom Tooth Removal

-The cost of your surgery will depend on a few factors, including whether you get one or all of your wisdom teeth removed and the complexity of the procedure.
+The cost of your surgery will depend on a few factors, including whether you get one or all of your wisdom teeth removed, and the complexity of the procedure.
 When you visit us for a consultation, we will talk to you about the cost of your treatment.
 Our team is also ready to help you understand your payment options so you can find the best way to fit your procedure into your budget.
-We also often have special pricing for patients without insurance — be sure to ask us about it!
+Additionally, we often have special pricing for patients without insurance — be sure to ask us about it!

 Oral Surgery Procedures